DevJedi-Jaemily/training-repository/README.md

 # training-repository
-This is a training repository for DevJedis at https://www.w3schools.com
+This is a repository of DevJedi-Jaemily at Trivut Corp., created ONLY for Training Exercises and Activities at https://www.w3schools.com.

-This repository is built step by step in the tutorial with the aid of W3schools.